Which states offer deregulated energy?

 New Hampshire

-- Fun fact – New Hampshire was the first state in the country to begin the process of switching to a deregulated energy market.
+- Fun fact: New Hampshire was one of the first states in the country to begin the process of switching to a deregulated energy market.

 Ohio

-- Fun fact – Ohio is the country’s eighth-largest producer of ethanol with 7 ethanol plants and a total generating capacity of 680 million gallons annually.
+- Fun fact: Ohio is the country’s seventh-largest producer of ethanol, with seven ethanol plants and a total generating capacity of over 740 million gallons annually.

 Oregon